antiques in the attic photo bycharisse kenion via unsplash

 Flop – these are hard sells

-A day before the garage sale: getting organized
+A day before the garage sale: get organized and gear up!

 The day before the garage sale, everything should be packed and ready to be transferred to the event location.
-Getting ready for a garage sale is like organizing a move: you’ll have to pack the dishes in bubble wrap or newspaper to make sure they arrive in one piece at the event location, put the clothes in a suitcase and books & knickknacks in boxes.
-Do not forget other basics like a cup base, plastic bags, racks, tables, tablecloths, chairs and a tarp if it starts raining.
+Getting ready for a garage sale is like organizing a move: you’ll have to pack the dishes in bubble wrapor newspaper to make sure they arrive in one piece at the event location, put the clothes in a suitcase, and books & knickknacks in a few boxes.
+Do not forget other basics like a cup base, paper bags, garment racks, folding tables, tablecloths, camping chairs and a tarp if it starts raining.
 If you sell clothes, try to borrow a garment rack.

 Also, ask a friend or a relative if he/she would like to go with you.
 Time flies when you can chat with someone, and you’ll also be able to get some assistance in case things get out of hand or if you need to leave the booth for a few minutes.